a-n-rose/a-n-rose.github.io/_posts/2019-01-13-workshop-pyladies-deeplearning-speech.md

 ---
 layout: post
-title: "PyLadies Workshop: Building a ConvNet+LSTM neural network to classify female vs male speech"
+title: "PyLadies Workshop: Building a ConvNet+LSTM neural network"
 date: 2019-01-13
 ---

+NOTE: This is subject to change.

 ## Workshop Goal